alvarezp/awake/README.md

 Usage
 -----

+To run under Debian it needs the php-cli, php-yaml, pandoc and make packages.

 The source directory is src and awake copies everything into build, except:

 * If it starts with an underscore, it's not copied.